 In the Summer of '69, a couple of extremely rich young men wanted to create something they could invest in related to entertainment, art and creativity.
-After initially planning a TV series and an artists' colony, they decided to hold a festival in a field, with a few big name acts.
-After a long fight to get it done, they got a deal with farmer Max Yasgur.
-The festival was called the Woodstock Music and Art Fair.
+After initially planning a TV series and an artists' colony, they decided to hold an outdoor festival in a field, with a few big-name acts.
+After a long fight to secure a venue, they made a deal with dairy farmer Max Yasgur for the use of his 600-acre property in Bethel, New York.
+The festival, held on the weekend of August 15–17, 1969, was called the Woodstock Music & Art Fair.

 Originally tickets were sold by mail and through magazine ads, with plans to sell more at the door.
 Over 100,000 tickets were sold, but people started arriving several days early, before the fence and ticket gates were completed; faced with the choice between completing the stage and completing the fence, the promoters decided to get the stage in order and call it a free concert.
 With such an open invitation in place, over 500,000 people are believed to have shown up.
 Then it got worse.

 In many ways, Woodstock was a giant catastrophe.
 The various artists couldn't get to the concert site and had to be flown in.
 Food and other facilities were ostensibly planned for 50,000 (even though the aforementioned 100,000 tickets had been sold), but city councilmen and others recognized that the provisions weren't even sufficient for that number, leading to the National Guard airlifting in food and water by helicopter.
 There was lots of rain and a giant thunderstorm struck, shutting things down for hours, and two people accidentally died.note